Operating Vehicle Impaired (OVI)

 A conviction for operating a vehicle under the influence of alcohol can lead to serious repercussions and affect your life for a very long time.
 An OVI can result in fines, community service, probation, license suspension and even jail time.

-Subsequent OVIs can lead to more severe penalties and can lead to loss of employment and educational opportunities.
-There is no quick resolution to an OVI, but hiring a criminal defense attorney can help make the process more smooth, and possibly help you achieve some piece of mind.
+There is no quick resolution to an OVI, but hiring a criminal defense attorney can help make the process go more smooth while you fight for a better result.
+Having the right attorney can also help you achieve some piece of mind because you will know that everything is being done to protect your rights.

-Operating a Vehicle Under the Influence in Ohio means driving, or being in actual physical possession of a vehicle, and being impaired with a Blood Alcohol Concentration (BAC) level of .08 or higher after drinking alcohol, taking controlled substances, or using other chemical substances.
+Operating a Vehicle Under the Influence in Ohio means driving, or being in actual physical possession of a vehicle, and being impaired or having an Blood Alcohol Concentration (BAC) level of .08 or higher after drinking alcohol, taking controlled substances, or using other chemical substances.

 Common OVI offenses and issues associated with charges for operating a vehicle under the influence in Ohio can include: